-- (1) the procuring entity shall solicit a bid from the single prospective bidder issuing suitable tender document, containing required terms and conditions; - (2) the procuring entity may engage in negotiations in good faith with the bidder; - (3) bid security/earnest money deposit shall not be obtained in case of single tender inquiry.
+(1) the procuring entity shall solicit a bid from the single prospective bidder issuing suitable tender document, containing required terms and conditions;

+(2) the procuring entity may engage in negotiations in good faith with the bidder;

+(3) bid security/earnest money deposit shall not be obtained in case of single tender inquiry.

-Note: A certificate in the following form should be provided before of the procuring officer)
+Note: A certificate in the following form should be provided before procuring the goods from a single source.